Sensation Is Information

 Breaking things down means creating an artificial set of limits or boundaries.
 You then focus on practicing or learning what is within those boundaries.
 If you have a series of connected sets of boundaries, then the task is to learn what is within each set of boundaries.
 Once you've learned all the sets you can get rid of the boundaries.
 You then practice infinity, unlimited practice.

-Now you practice knowing in a larger context.
+Now you can practice knowing in a larger context.
 And the nice thing is that you can always create new limits when you need them, say for example when you have a problem in knowing, sensing or controlling some aspect of your body.
 You can set up limits to isolate that problem part, focusing on it in relative isolation.
 Then once you've learned it in isolation, you can get rid of the limits and practice it in an unlimited or infinite context.

 Flow isn't truly unlimited.
 It's just less limited.
 And that's an important idea because when you practice within a set of limits that you've created, part of the idea is to practice knowing so that you can flow within the current set of limits.